 You’ll see that a portion of each payment goes to interest expenses, while the rest pays down the loan balance.
 Payments in the early years primarily cover your interest costs, and this is especially true for long-term loans like a mortgage.
 Over time, the interest portion decreases, and you pay down the loan more quickly.

 Calculating Credit Card Interest

-With credit cards, the calculation is similar, but it can be more complicated.
+The calculation for credit cards is similar, but it can be more complicated.
 Your card issuer may use a daily interest method or assess interest monthly based on an average balance, for example.
 Minimum payments will also vary by the card issuer, depending on the card issuer’s approach to generating profits.
 Check the fine print in the credit card agreement to get the details.

 Interest effectively raises the price of the things you buy, whether it's a new home, a car, or equipment for your business.
 In some cases, those interest costs are tax-deductible—which is one more reason not to ignore them.
 In other cases, interest is simply the price you pay for using someone else's money.

 To understand your finances, it’s wise to calculate interest costs any time you borrow.
 This allows you to compare the costs of different loans and will help you evaluate big decisions such as how much to spend on a house or automobile.
 You can compare lenders, choose between longer or shorter loan terms, and find out how much the interest rate really affects your total interest costs.